MayurPondkule/MayurPondkule/README.md

 Hi 👋 My name is Mayur
 ======================

 Truly passionate about coding and learning new technologies and hope to contribute significantly in this field in the future.
-Eagerly looking for a placement in elite tech companies and always in need of a referral, which might help in my purpose.

 * ✉️  You can contact me at [mayurpondkule77@gmail.com](mailto:mayurpondkule77@gmail.com)
 * 🧠  I'm learning React js